YARA BELGIUM S.A.

 12 Apr 2022

-Their ask — Yara requests clear definitions of low-carbon hydrogen in the Directive text rather than delegated acts, and multiple emission reduction thresholds instead of a single 70% requirement.
+Message — Yara requests clear definitions of low-carbon hydrogen in the Directive text rather than delegated acts, and multiple emission reduction thresholds instead of a single 70% requirement.
 They oppose hydrogen blending in industrial settings and want pure hydrogen infrastructure.
 They call for stable definitions over 15 years to enable investment decisions.1234

-How it helps them — This would enable step-wise decarbonization projects and secure investment certainty for ammonia production transitions.567
+Why — This would enable step-wise decarbonization projects and secure investment certainty for ammonia production transitions.567

-Who loses — Climate advocates lose stricter emission standards and faster fossil fuel phase-out timelines.8
+Impact — Climate advocates lose stricter emission standards and faster fossil fuel phase-out timelines.8

 Fertilizer giant Yara seeks flexible low-carbon hydrogen thresholds